Georgia Stanway shines – Ella Toone sorts moments

 With her dynamism, she embodied the will of the English team to somehow progress in front of a frenetic crowd of 28,994.

 But she had to share the headlines with a colleague: Ella Toone.
 The joker, who many in England would like to see in the starting eleven instead of Ellen White, came off the bench as always in this tournament and scored for the first time: in the 84th minute she skillfully equalized.
-Afterwards, the 22-year-old sorted the moments of her still young career – and said about the moment immediately after the goal: “That was probably the best feeling I’ve had in my football life.”
+Afterwards, the 22-year-old sorted the moments of her still young career – and said regarding the moment immediately following the goal: “That was probably the best feeling I’ve had in my football life.”

 Not to be neglected, however: there were problems with the top favorites and hosts.
 Neither the hitherto immensely accurate Beth Mead nor playmaker Fran Kirby found their way into the game, which was largely dominated by Spain.